googleapis/google-cloud-cpp/README.md

 and/or more consistent APIs across services.
 When these benefits warrant it, we will announce these changes prominently in our `CHANGELOG.md` file and in the affected release's notes.
-Nevertheless, though we take commercially reasonable efforts to prevent this.
-It is possible that backwards incompatible changes go undetected and, therefore, undocumented.
+Nevertheless, though we take commercially reasonable efforts to prevent this, it is possible that backwards incompatible changes go undetected and, therefore, undocumented.
 We apologize if this is the case and welcome feedback or bug reports to rectify the problem.